nttcslab/dcase2023_task2_baseline_ae/README.md

 - Helper scripts for DCASE2024T2
   - data\_download\_2024dev.sh
     - "Development dataset":
-      - This script downloads development data files and puts them into "data/dcase2024t2/dev\_data/raw/train/" and "data/dcase2024t2/dev\_data/raw/test/". **Newly added!!**
+      - This script downloads development data files and puts them into "data/dcase2024t2/dev\_data/raw/train/" and "data/dcase2024t2/dev\_data/raw/test/".
+  - data\_download\_2024add.sh  **Newly added!!**
+    - "Additional train dataset for Evaluation":
+      - This script downloads Addition data files and puts them into "data/dcase2024t2/eval\_data/raw/train/". **Newly added!!**

 - 01_train_2024t2.sh
   - "Development" mode:
+    - This script trains a model for each machine type for each section ID by using the directory `data/dcase2024t2/dev_data/raw/<machine_type>/train/<section_id>`.
+  - "Evaluation" mode:
-    - This script trains a model for each machine type for each section ID by using the directory `data/dcase2024t2/dev_data/raw/<machine_type>/train/<section_id>`.  **Newly added!!**
+    - This script trains a model for each machine type for each section ID by using the directory `data/dcase2024t2/eval_data/raw/<machine_type>/train/<section_id>`.  **Newly added!!**

 - 02a_test_2024t2.sh (Use MSE as a score function for the Simple Autoencoder mode)
   - "Development" mode:
-    - This script makes a CSV file for each section, including the anomaly scores for each WAV file in the directories `data/dcase2024t2/dev_data/raw/<machine_type>/test/`. **Newly added!!**
+    - This script makes a CSV file for each section, including the anomaly scores for each WAV file in the directories `data/dcase2024t2/dev_data/raw/<machine_type>/test/`.
     - The CSV files will be stored in the directory `results/`.
     - It also makes a csv file including AUC, pAUC, precision, recall, and F1-score for each section.

 - 02b_test_2024t2.sh (Use Mahalanobis distance as a score function for the Selective Mahalanobis mode)
   - "Development" mode:
-    - This script makes a CSV file for each section, including the anomaly scores for each wav file in the directories `data/dcase2024t2/dev_data/raw/<machine_type>/test/`. **Newly added!!**
+    - This script makes a CSV file for each section, including the anomaly scores for each wav file in the directories `data/dcase2024t2/dev_data/raw/<machine_type>/test/`.
     - The CSV files will be stored in the directory `results/`.
     - It also makes a csv file including AUC, pAUC, precision, recall, and F1-score for each section.